urbandroid-team/dont-kill-my-app/_vendors/stock_android.md

   - google
 redirect_from: /vendors/stock_android.html
 explanation: "
-  On Pixels and Nexuses you have the least change something goes wrong with background processing, but still there are several places to look at!
+  On Pixels and Nexuses you have the least chance something goes wrong with background processing, but still there are several places to look at!